← Back to blog

 Without opentine, your options are: re-run the whole thing (10 minutes, full token cost), or give up.
 With opentine:

 Step 1: tine show <run_id> to understand what happened.
-The run tree shows you every step, its inputs, its outputs, and its duration.
+The run graph shows you every step, its inputs, its outputs, and its duration.
 You identify that step 24 is where things went sideways.

-Step 2: tine fork <run_id> --from-step 23 --edit-prompt "Use a more specific search query: focus on peer-reviewed papers only."
-This creates a new run that shares steps 1-23 with the original and diverges from step 24 onward.
+Step 2: tine fork <run_id> --from-step 23 --save retry.tine.
+This creates a new run that shares steps 1-23 with the original and gives you a clean branch for the next attempt.

 That's it.
 Three commands.
 The fix costs pennies compared to re-running the entire agent.
 And you now have both runs in your history — you can diff them, compare outcomes, and learn from what went wrong.